project-slippi/slippi-launcher/FAQ.md

 ## Where did my replays go?

 Replays have moved to `Documents/Slippi` on Windows and `~/Slippi` on macOS and Linux.
-The replay directory is configurable in `Config->Slippi`.
+The replay directory is configurable in `Config->Slippi` of the netplay Dolphin.